Debug Destination Live Events

 Destination Live Events error details

-• Clicking the event also lets you view the payload sent to the destination.
+1. Click the event to view the event payload sent to the destination.

 Destination Live Events window